latex3/latex3.github.io/_posts/2025-01-29-pdf-structure.md

 title: "Interpreting a PDF Structure Tree as XML"
 date: 2025-01-29 00:00:00
 description: "Extracting and validating a PDF structure Tree as XML"
-excerpt: "A new texlua script is available to extract teh structure from a
-          tagged PDF file, and RelaxNG schema are provided to validate the resulting XML.
+excerpt: "A new texlua script is available to extract the structure from a tagged PDF file, and RelaxNG schema are provided to validate the resulting XML."
 categories: news
 tags: [Accessibility, tagged PDF, latex, development, PDF/UA-1, PDF/UA-2]
 ---